syncfusion-content/xamarin-docs/Xamarin/Diagram/Diagram.md

 {% endtabs %}

 ## DragEnd
-The ['DragEndEvent'](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.DragEndEventArgs.html) will triggers when the node or connector will be drag from the one place to another place of the ['Diagram'](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.html) page.
+The ['DragEndEvent'](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.DragEndEventArgs.html) will be triggered when the node or connector will be dragged from the one place to another place of the ['Diagram'](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.html) page.
 The following code example explains how to create a DragEndEvent trigger.
 {% tabs %}
 {% highlight c# %}
 diagram.DragEnd += Diagram_DragEnd;